How to Help a Fellow Mom This Mother’s Day

 We’re in the trenches, day in and day out.
 It’s a marathon.
 If you or someone you know is nearing burn-out, encourage them to rally their village.
 Call a friend, a parent, or a sitter if you can and take a night off—or at least a few hours in the evening.
 Take a bath or watch a movie, paint your nails and have a glass of wine—anything that’s relaxing and restorative for you.
 It might seem small, but take a step back and don’t feel bad about it—self-care is essential.
 You can’t look after your kids if you’re sick, run down, or just not coping.
 And talk to another mom—we’re all in this together.

 If you have a partner—arrange a date night.
-If getting out of the house is just not an option—take a page out of mom blogger Ashely Rodriguez’s book and cook at home.
+If getting out of the house is just not an option, try date night at home.
 Take an evening to reconnect with your partner—it’ll energize you, we promise.

 Yourself